mkanagha/lic-report/README.md

 ![Image](https://github.com/user-attachments/assets/5b6daeab-f9a6-4706-b9ec-a55b6636f601)
 # AC analysis
 ![Image](https://github.com/user-attachments/assets/6bd2b66f-5fba-4579-a8a2-d50d34b7a744)
-Gain:32 V/V or 30 dB
+Gain: 30 dB

 # Result and Observation From simulation
 ## Comparison of two circuits
-gain: the PMOS as a active load have more gain than nmos with Rd resistor gain with Rd : 2.2V/V or 6.8 dB gain with PMOS as active load: 32 V/V or 30 dB
+gain: the PMOS as a active load have more gain than nmos with Rd resistor gain with Rd : 7.83dB gain with PMOS as active load: 30 dB
 ## Bandwidth(fH)
 With Rd: ~100 MHz
 With PMOS Load: >150 MHz